Student Advisors

 I have an emergency situation in my country and need to return home.
 What do I do?

-Firstly you must let the Student Advisors in the International Services Unit know what is happening.
+Firstly, you must let the International Student Advisors in the International Services Unit know what is happening.
 Please do not leave without notifying us!
 You will be asked when you are intending to go home and when you are intending to come back.
 You will need to provide a copy of your flight details.
 Depending on your personal situation you will be asked to provide various documents.
-Depending on your personal circumstances, there are a number of options and requirements for returning home for an emergency situation, and you should speak to a Student Advisor about your particular circumstances for further guidance.
+There are several options and requirements when returning home for an emergency situation based on your personal circumstances.
+You should speak to an International Student Advisor about your particular circumstances for further guidance.

 I want to transfer to another provider.
 What do I need to do?

-If you have not yet studied 6 months of your principle program with CIT, you will need to give CIT a copy of the letter of offer from your new provider, and ask CIT to issue a release from studies.
+If you have not completed 6 months of your principal program with CIT, you will need to seek release from CIT to study with another provider.
+Please give CIT a copy of the letter of offer from your new provider and supporting documentation so your request for release can be assessed.
+Please see the International Students on Student Visas Compliance with the ESOS Act policy and procedures for guidelines on what is required for release.

 Please refer to your Letter of offer and the International Students on Student visa compliance with the ESOS Act policy and procedure.